 Oddly enough the meals for convicts at Port Arthur were bigger than that of the average backpacker.

 The Penitentiary at Port Arthur was where general population spent their time.

 The two lower floors were for the less desirable inmates, while the upper floors had bunks and shared rooms.

 Over the years, this building has fallen into disrepair, but is currently under construction.
 While it is great that they are staying on top of this, I would still like to see them refer back to their roots and use convict labor for any and all renovations.

 After building up prisoners for some years, they eventually had to add places for more and more people.
-Then there was the Asylum and the Separate Prison, a place with a much darker history.
+Then there was the Asylum and the Separate Prison, a place in Port Arthur with a much darker history.

 First Impressions of Melbourne